| ↑↑ Home | ↑ Net & Web |

 may want to skip ahead.
 I use the excellent

-As far as I know, all search engines use the GET method for transmitting search requests.
+Most search engines use the GET method for transmitting search requests.
 This means that the search terms and other parameters are appended to a URL in the search engine domain to make the query.
-In their simplest forms, queries to the three search engines I use look like this:
+In their simplest forms, queries to some search engines look like this:

-Here, <search terms> stands for the suitably encoded search terms, with the spaces replaced by plus signs etc. The simplest HTML form to submit a query such as these is:
+Here, <search terms> stands for the suitably encoded search terms, with the spaces replaced by plus signs etc. The simplest HTML form to submit such a query is:

 The action attribute of the form tag gives the URL to which the form data is to be submitted.
 The first input tag becomes the parameter query=... to the URL.
 Its name attribute determines the parameter key (before the equals sign); the text you entered in the input field is its value.
 The second input tag does not define any parameter; it merely represents a button that triggers submission of the form.